scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Set up Container Insights

 CloudWatch Container Insights helps you to collect, aggregate, and summarize metrics and logs from your containerized applications.
-Set up cloudwatch agent in the node group created for log and metrics collection.
+Set up CloudWatch agent in the node group created for log and metrics collection.

-[Setup cloudwatch agent to collect cluster metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-metrics.html) will help you to collect metrics from your containers.
+[Setup CloudWatch agent to collect cluster metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-metrics.html) will help you to collect metrics from your containers.

 ### Set up the Fluent Bit